Greg Matthews: 1987 Tour to Sharjah

 The tour did not go well for Matthews who was fined $1,000 for disciplinary reasons.
 He was dropped from the squad to go to India and Pakistan for the 1987 World Cup in favour of Tim May, in what was described as "a shock omission".

 It was later revealed Matthews had an off-field argument over a barbecued steak in Sharjah and was fined $1,000 by Ian McDonald and Bobby Simpson.
 Steve Waugh thought he "was being punished largely for previous infractions and perceived attitude problems ... and straight away you could sense that a couple of guys felt their careers might be over".
 Bobby Simpson was Matthews' personal manager and the Australian coach and though he had been supportive in his early career, but now wanted a more disciplined team and Matthews did not fit in.

 Instead of playing in the World Cup, Matthews went to Zimbabwe with New South Wales.
 He then represented Australia in the World All-Rounders Cricket Championship.

 Test Exile:1987–1990

-He wasn't fitting in with the team.
-On many occasions he had breakfast alone, and he wasn't one to spend more time at a bar with the boys when there was a disco on hand.
-The "minor" things were causing a rift – his eating habits, his hair-style, his choice of clothes, or whatever, seemed to be an extra reason why he wasn't one of the boys.